Professor - History of alcohol (especially wine), history of food, history of the family

 Ontario Wine Country (Vancouver: Whitecap Books, 2006)

-Alcohol: A History (Chapel Hill: University of North Carolina Press, 2014; Québec: Presses de l’Université Laval, 2015; various foreign-language and international editions)
+Alcohol: A History (Chapel Hill: University of North Carolina Press, 2014; paperback, 2019; Québec: Presses de l’Université Laval, 2015; 4 other foreign-language and international editions)

 9000 Years of Wine: A World History (Vancouver: Whitecap Books, Spring 2017)